stakater-archive/StakaterCloudDocs-Archived/content/sre/local-development/inner-vs-outer-loop.md

 5. Write one or more Kubernetes or OpenShift resource files:
   - Write lots of YAML.
 6. Deploy your app to the cluster:
-  - Issue the command: kubectl apply -f my_app.yaml.
+  - Issue the command: `kubectl apply -f my_app.yaml`.
 7. Deploy other services to the cluster:
-  - Issue the command: kubectl apply -f svc*.yaml.
+  - Issue the command: `kubectl apply -f svc*.yaml`.
 8. Write the config (or set ENV) to allow apps to work together:
   - Issue a kubectl create configmap.
 9. Configure apps to work together correctly:
-  - Issue a kubectl apply -f my_configmap.yaml.
+  - Issue a `kubectl apply -f my_configmap.yaml`.